We are not currently recruiting any more volunteers.

-How does volunteering at a Community Literacy Lab work?
+How do our Community Literacy Labs work?

-Our Community Literacy Labs are divided up into two parts.
-Children spend 30 minutes working one-to-one with their literacy tutor to address their identified literacy needs.
+Our Labs are divided up into two parts.
+Children spend 30 minutes working one-to-one with a literacy tutor to address their identified literacy needs.
 This is the more formal part of the session.
 They also spend 30 minutes with a volunteer, reading stories and sharing games.
 Through interacting with children, our volunteers help children to practise their literacy skills in a more relaxed way.
 Not only that, they also help to promote the development of social skills.
 All this goes towards helping children to gain confidence and enjoy learning.

-What kind of training/support do you provide?
+What kind of training/support do we give our Volunteers?

 What is the level of commitment?

-We ask our volunteers to commit to volunteering a minimum of once a month during school term-time, but you are welcome to do more.
+We ask our volunteers to commit to volunteering a minimum of once a month during school term-time, but they are welcome to do more.
 Sessions take place either on a Saturday morning or afternoon, or after school during term-time.
 They last around two and a half hours.

 Absolutely – we love it when our volunteers suggest new activities and ways of doing things.
 For example, in one of our Community Literacy Labs, two of our volunteers noticed that the children really liked anagrams.
 So they came up with some of their own based around the countries of the world.
 The children then solved them using a globe to help them.
 We’re always happy to have this flexibility within the sessions.